 Boasting world-famous coral reefs and nature reserves, the Seychelles is a fantastic destination.

 Although the Seychelles has maintained some of its discriminatory laws, others have recently been lifted.
 In 2016 the law against same-sex male intercourse was decriminalised, (female same-sex acts were never covered by the law to begin with).
-The state also now recognises same-sex marriage, and gay residents are able to adopt legally.
 In recent years the Seychelles has made great strides with its equality laws, and social attitudes are not as conservative as you may think.
 In the Seychelles, most citizens are tolerant but operate by a “don’t ask, don’t tell” policy, whereby discretion is requested by all visitors – whether gay or straight.